tradex-app/TradeX-chart/README.md

 ## Features

 * Plain JavaScript with no framework dependencies
-* WIP: All chart features and functions accessible via API
+* All chart features and functions accessible via API
 * Built in a modular manner
 * Provides message, emit and subscribe methods
 * State object defines chart configuration, on and off chart indicators